 The whole key is not the answer to the question, but that the patient asked the question in the first place.
 This is the question we want to hear.
 This is the question that lets us know we have just created a “new patient” from an existing patient.

-Brent Bush, D.D.S., Spear Education Visiting Faculty @bushfamilydental
+Brent Bush, D.D.S.; Spear Visiting Faculty and Contributing Author - @bushfamilydental